D76X/Websites/Notes/Websites Notes.md

     * `npm init -y`

     This creats a `package.json` file in the solution

+---

+### Use Gulp as Task Runner.

 3. Install **Gulp** as a development dependency with the following command.

     -`npm install browser-sync gulp --save-dev`

 4. Create `gulpfile.js` at the root of you project then add the following gulp task to it.
-Notice tha in the script below the default task is set to run `'browser-sync'` as `default` task but this might change in time according to you needs.
+Notice that in the script below the default task is set to run `'browser-sync'` as `default` task but this might change in time according to you needs.

     ```
     var gulp = require('gulp');